deanwilson/git-template-test/README.md

     mkdir -p ~/gds
     git clone https://github.com/deanwilson/git-template-test.git ~/gds/git-template

-Configure `git` to use this template as the basis for all cloned repos:
+Configure `git` to use this template as the basis for all cloned repos.
+You can only have one template directory specified so setting this will remove any custom value you have already assigned:

     git config --global init.templatedir ~/gds/git-template

 You can change the paths above to suit your local directory structure as long as you do it in each command.

-TODO: what happens if you specify two git template dirs?

 ### Pre-commit configuration